buccolo/circlex/README.md

 Make sure you have `~/.mix/escripts` in your $PATH.

+Create your API token on https://circleci.com/account/api.

-You also need to expose `CIRCLECI_TOKEN` environment variable.
-Create your own token on https://circleci.com/account/api
+You will need to expose it on the `CIRCLECI_TOKEN` environment variable.

 ### Check